As a freelance developer you’ve worked hard to develop your tech skills.

 - Clients — Are they satisfied with your contract?

-Today I will cover the 8 soft skills that every freelance developer MUST have in 2021:
+Today I will cover the 8 soft skills that every freelance developer MUST have this year:

 - stress management